 MDAD's revenue forecast is based on a residual revenue model.
 Unlike traditional fee for service models, MDAD calculates the landing fee rate based on expenses that are not covered by direct fee for services provided.
-The revenue forecast incorporates additional debt service related expenditures that will be incurred in FY 2015-16, which may require an increase in landing fee rates in the near future.

 MDAD's operating and maintenance expenditures include expenditures associated with running Miami International Airport, as well as four general aviation airports.
 This amount excludes depreciation, transfers to debt service accounts, improvement fund and maintenance reserve accounts, as well as a mandated operating cash reserve.
-The North Terminal is now open and the related incremental expenses for maintaining the new facility have been reflected in the adopted operating budget of the Aviation Department.
-The last component of the North Terminal, Federal Inspection Services area was opened July 31, 2012.